|

 I would state the authors next point differently.
-The early paybacks provide resources to invest in making large more fundamental changes to the organization.
+The early successes provide resources to invest in making large more fundamental changes to the organization.
 Those successes also help convince people these lean ideas have merit.
 Dilbert does a good job of illustrating how many workers feel about the latest words spoken by their management.
 Without visible success expecting employees to believe the new management practices is unwise.

 Lean manufacturing focuses on eliminating waste which given the systemic view of lean thinking leads directly to improved “quality.”
 Defects are a clear waste and identified as such by Ohno.
 Thus eliminating waste includes improving quality in many ways: reduced defects, quicker response to the market, reduction in the need to dispose of excess inventory…